j-ehrhardt/hai-cps-benchmark/README.md

 However, implementations of such approaches are often validated on individual use-cases, offering little to no comparability.
 Though CPPS automation includes a variety of problem domains, existing benchmarks usually focus on single or partial problems.
 Additionally, they often neglect to test for AI-specific performance indicators, like asymptotic complexity scenarios or runtimes.
-Within this paper we identify minimum common set requirements for AI benchmarks in the domain of CPPS and introduce a comprehensive benchmark, offering applicability on diagnosis, reconfiguration, and planning approaches from AI.
+We introduce a comprehensive benchmark, offering applicability on diagnosis, reconfiguration, and planning approaches from AI.
 The benchmark consists of a grid of datasets derived from 16 simulations of modular CPPS from process engineering, featuring multiple functionalities, complexities, and individual and superposed faults.